404Simon/dualis.py/README.md

 Please do not abuse this project to harm to original website in any way.
 I am not responsible for any harm caused with this project.
 Please use this API wrapper with caution and do not spam request the Dualis Server.

+## Todo

+- Implement more Endpoints
+- Better, more precise Parsing
+- Make Return values more readable
+- Documentation

+Please Contribute if you can

 ## Contributing

 I can not parse information from the website completely, because i do not have full access to timetables and other information.